College Football News Preview 2020: Previewing, predicting, and looking ahead to the Georgia Tech Yellow Jackets season with what you need to know.

-A few pieces are already in place, but it’s going to be up to 6-7, 320-pound Vanderbilt transfer Devin Cochran to take on a starting role right away at one tackle spot, and 6-6, 310-pound Tennessee transfer Ryan Johnson to step in at guard.
+A few pieces are already in place.
+The hope was for 6-7, 320-pound Vanderbilt transfer Devin Cochran to take on a starting role right away at one tackle spot, but he isn’t coming in.
+6-6, 310-pound Tennessee transfer Ryan Johnson, though, should step in at guard.

 Jordan Mason is back to carry the ground game, and 212-pound Jamious Griffin will get more work after getting in a little early work.
 There are big, good rushers in place who were built to handle the load, but they need more room to move.